 Facial recognition technology detects faces, extracts features, and creates a facial template to compare against an existing database to verify a person’s identity.
-It is becoming increasingly more mainstream.
+It is becoming increasingly more commonplace in our everyday lives.

 There is a tremendous variety of facial recognition use cases, such as access control, surveillance and security, time and attendance, and banking.
 You can find out more about the top 7 use cases of facial recognition in our accompanying articles.

-You can deploy facial recognition in both edge and cloud environments.
+Facial recognition technology can be deployed in both edge and cloud environments.
 Edge devices include smart locks, self-service kiosks, and mobile banking apps.
-Some benefits of deploying facial recognition at the edge are: lower cost of ownership, faster response time, and better service availability.
-If you are interested in deploying facial recognition at the edge, you can read Facial Recognition at the Edge – The Ultimate Guide 2022.
+Some benefits of deploying facial recognition at the edge are lower cost of ownership, faster response time, and better service availability.
+If you are interested in deploying facial recognition at the edge, you can read What is Facial Recognition – The 2023 Ultimate Guide for Facial Recognition Technology.

 The most important consideration for deploying facial recognition is whether or not you can utilize in-house expertise (e.g., a software engineer) to develop the solution from scratch.
 If not, you can use a solution like a facial recognition SDK.
 To learn more about which facial recognition solution is right for you, check out the best facial recognition software solution – FaceMe.

-There are two levels of facial recognition accuracy:
+There are two types of facial recognition accuracy:

-Accuracy is a critical aspect of a facial recognition system because it protects and monitors access to facilities, confidential data, or controlled substances.
-The most accurate facial recognition algorithms require more storage and processing power, significantly increasing the total cost of deployment.
-For this reason, we recommended considering solutions from vendors who regularly update algorithms and are vetted and highly ranked in industry testing such as the FRVT.
+Accuracy is a critical aspect of a facial recognition system because it protects and monitors access to secure facilities, confidential data, and even controlled substances.
+The most accurate facial recognition algorithms require substantial storage and processing power, significantly increasing the total cost of deployment.
+For this reason, we recommend considering solutions from vendors who regularly update algorithms and are vetted and ranked highly in industry testing such as those defined by NIST.

-Some of the most popular use cases for facial recognition will not need a 99% level of accuracy, but we always recommend utilizing a solution that performs no lower than the 95th percentile.
+Some of the most popular use cases for facial recognition will not require a 99% level of accuracy, but we recommend utilizing solutions that perform at no lower than the 95th percentile.

 Accuracy Requirements by Use Case